mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 traditional manner.
 They suffer DM-2 on aging checks but can resolve this through the use of anagathics.
 Clones born of artificial wombs do not have this penalty.
 The Cloning Tanks table shows the tank tonnage needed per child raised, as well as power, crew and cost per ton.
-Non- humans can be made at a rate equal to their average adult mass, in kg, divided by 70 (an average adult human).
+Non-humans can be made at a rate equal to their average adult mass, in kg, divided by 70 (an average adult human).

 **Cloning Tanks**